contino/pizza-shop/ARTICLE.md

 }
 ```

-This class is included in the tracing library which is then imported into each service as follows
+This class is included in the tracing library and is imported into each service as follows

 ```java
 @SpringBootApplication